 I was pretty much defeated.
 There seemed no way of ascending or getting closer to the brute.
 Above me was now only a few hundred feet and then the low cloud.
 He had withdrawn, hidden in his bed, and all I could do was meander and skid across his floor.
 So maybe he had learned his lesson.
 Too frightened to talk, scared of confrontation, uncomfortable with dealing with his emotions, out of touch with his feminine side.

 As for me – I had no great satisfaction.
 Who was to say on one unsuspecting trip somewhere in the world, he would not exact his revenge and ground me in some forsaken city and maybe this time with no option of driving home?
 Or maybe, just maybe, he has seen sense, thought about it and cooled down.
 I had no closure either way.
-It was a small gesture in relation to his, and I didn’t quite have his volumes.
-But I had to go anyway.
-So I stepped out of the car and relieved myself on his doorstep.
-That would teach him.
-Take that Eyjafjallajökull.
+But no hard feelings big fella.
+It’s been an adventure and I conceded defeat gracefully.
+But next time, pick on someone your own size.

 Was that the wind or a soft chuckle echoing down from the clouds?